vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ## <a id=configure-bastion> </a> Deploy and Configure Bastion Host

 The bastion host is the physical or virtual machine where you download the images and binaries required for Tanzu Kubernetes Grid installation from the Internet.
-You will then transfer the downloaded items to the bootstrap machine, which is located inside the air-gap environment.
+You will then transfer the downloaded items to the bootstrap machine, which is located inside the air-gapped environment.

-Ensure the following:
+You must ensure the following options are available:
 - A browser is available on the bastion host to download the binaries from the Internet.
 - The bastion host has the following hardware configuration:
     - CPU: 1